 Working mum bond with her child

-I have, you too might also have heard or listened to some women as they complain about their secret fears concerning their teenage children.
-The disturbed woman may wonders why her teenage child is more quite, detached, irate, and picky at meals?
+You may have heard or listened to some women as they complain about their secret fears concerning their teenage children.
+The disturbed woman may wonders why her teenage child is more quiet, detached, irate, and picky at meals?
 Why the child she loves, cares for, and provides so much for still feel unwanted, lonely, unappreciated, confused, and unduly stubborn.

 Mind you, these feelings are not conscious.
 In reality, you, as a mum love, care, appreciate, and adore your children.
 It’s just that your absence in their daily activities creates this vacuum that tells them that they can’t trust you.